Search engine is loading. Please wait…

 Tolls and fuel in Azerbaijan

-Unleaded petrol and diesel are widely available in cities and on main intercity routes.
-In mountain regions and quieter rural areas, fuel stations can be further apart, so refuel earlier than you think you need to and avoid letting the tank run low.
+Petrol and diesel are widely available in cities and along main routes.
+In mountain regions, rural areas, and remote stretches, fuel stations can be less frequent, so refuel before long drives and avoid waiting until the tank is nearly empty.

 Driving tips in Azerbaijan